Go to main navigation Navigation menu Skip navigation Home page Search

 Agents of the State

-"Renegotiated civil and military borders - Turning government communicators into online agents in cyber warfare".
+"Renegotiated civil and military borders - Turning government communicators into online agents in cyber warfare"

-The growing threat of cyber warfare to democratic societies have placed new actors at the frontline.
+The growing threat of cyber warfare has put new actors at the frontline.
 In this project, funded by the Swedish Research Council, professor Ulrika Mörth (PI) and I study how turning government communicators into intelligence agents redefines and renegotiates the boundaries between the civil and military sectors, including democratic implications.
-In so doing, we build on our previous research on the role of for-profit professionals in AML/CTF.
+Notably, we investigate the response dilemma of the communication professionals: Should they be vigilant in accordance with military manuals on how to mitigate on-line threats?
+Or had they better not respond as disinformation could still be seen as part of democratic processes of freedom of expression?

 (In)Equality in Elite Organizations